Published: Nov. 19, 2021 By

 • Checking the labels of the things you buy to make sure they are environmentally friendly

-• Composting in and out of the home
+• Composting inside and outside your home

 • Not flying on airplanes and using only bikes or public transportation